ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 ## Maintenance Activities

-From time to time the image will need to be updated and changed or added to.
+From time to time the image will need to be updated, changed or added to.
 An example of updating and distributing a new image is provided.

-#### Build a New Image
+#### New Image Example

 Create a branch on [GCP Tools Repo](https://github.com/ssc-spc-ccoe-cei/gcp-tools.git)